-Ouch!
-We all feel pain in our body at one point or another in our life.
+We all feel pain in our bodies at one point or another in our life.

-Beyond extreme pain, we also suffer with little aches and discomforts that indicate various organs may be struggling, but they haven’t lost full functioning yet.
+Beyond extreme pain, we also suffer from little aches and discomforts that indicate various organs may be struggling, but they haven’t lost full functioning yet.

-Using ancient diagnostic techniques, I can assess that her liver and gallbladder may be stressed.
-This information probably won’t show up on any blood tests because those tests are limited in their technology; they find disease when it has already manifested, and not before.
+Using ancient diagnostic techniques, her liver and gallbladder may be stressed.
+This information won’t show up on any blood tests because those tests are limited in their technology; they find disease when it has already manifested, and not before.

 The pain in this woman’s shoulder, depending on where it is, can tell us much about her condition.

-- Pain underneath the shoulder blade can indicate the development of a gallstone, or that there currently is one blocking the bile duct.
+- Underneath the shoulder blade can indicate the development of a gallstone, or that there currently is one blocking the bile duct.

-- Pain on the top of the shoulder can indicate constipation and that the detoxification organs are not working well.
-This can lead to a toxic body and greater potential for cancer, especially colon cancer.
+- The top of the shoulder can indicate constipation and that the detoxification organs, and lymphatic system are not working well.
+This leads to a toxic body and greater potential for cancer, especially colon cancer.

-- Pain in the center of the shoulder blade, can indicate SIBO, or other trouble in the small intestine, and that can eventually lead to a heart attack.
+- In the center of the shoulder blade, can indicate SIBO, or trouble in the small intestine, and that inflammation in the small intestine can eventually lead to a heart attack.

-Where the pain is and what the pain feels like, speaks volumes about a person’s condition.
+Where the ache is and what it feels like, speaks volumes about a person’s condition.

-I’ve been using this type of pattern assessment for natural healing with my clients and students for the past 20 years.
+I’ve been using this type of pattern assessment with my clients for the past 20 years.

-I highly advise that people listen to their pain, understand where it may be coming from, and then make adjustments in diet, lifestyle and consciousness, to potentially avert disease from manifesting.
+I advise people to listen to their pain, understand where it may be coming from, and then make adjustments in diet, lifestyle and consciousness, to potentially avert disease from manifesting.